PySimpleGUI/PySimpleGUI/readme.md

     ("Helvetica", 10)

-**Color** in PySimpleGUI are in one of two format.
-They can be a single color or a color pair.
-Buttons are an example of a color pair.
+**Color** in PySimpleGUI are in one of two formats - color name or RGB value.

-    (foreground, background)

  Individual colors are specified using either the color names as defined in tkinter or an RGB string of this format: